What Employee Benefits Liability Is All About:

 - The cancellation, termination or enrollment of employee benefit plans

 This policy is strictly defined to specify only employee benefits.
 It is often confused with other kinds of policies, including Fiduciary Responsibility Insurance.
-Unlike other insurance policies, Employee Benefits Liability Insurance only insures a business and it benefits employees in cases of negligence, omissions or errors in the management of a benefits plan.
+Unlike other insurance policies, Employee Benefits Liability Insurance only insures a business and its benefits employees in cases of negligence, error or omission in the management of a benefits plan.
+It does not insure for the expected return of an investment vehicle.

 This policy is a claims-made policy.
 This means that it covers claims made during the coverage period.
 This is not to be confused with occurrence policies, which can cover claims that are made outside of the period of coverage.
 Many Employee Benefits Liability Insurance policies also have a retroactive date applied.